 Radiant Glass Panels

-TEC, the original inventor of infrared technology for grills, recently introduced a radiant glass panel system that features a cooking grid built on top of a radiant glass panel.
-The glass panel produces even heat distribution in a range from 200-900 degrees F, making it a solid choice if you want intense heat for searing and lower temperatures for cooking other types of food.
+TEC, the original inventor of infrared technology for grills, recently introduced a radiant glass panel system featuring a cooking grid built on a radiant glass panel.
+The glass panel produces even infrared-heat distribution in a range from 200-900 degrees F, making it a solid choice if you want intense heat for searing and lower temperatures for cooking other types of food.

-Heat emitter systems feature a burner made from a stainless steel tube with a metal heat emitter panel positioned over the burner and a cooking grid on top of the emitter panel.
-These burners produce even heat distribution in a range from 300-650 degrees F. While hot enough for searing, heat emitter units aren’t able to produce the intense heat of other types of infrared systems.
+Heat emitter systems feature a burner made from a stainless-steel tube with a metal heat emitter panel positioned over the burner and a cooking grid on top of the emitter panel.
+These burners produce even heat distribution in a range from 300-650 degrees F. While hot enough for searing, heat emitter units cannot make the intense heat of other types of infrared systems.

 While there are certainly advantages to using an infrared grill, there is a bit of a learning curve, especially at first.
-Because infrared grills heat up so quickly and reach temperatures up to 1000 degrees F, it’s easy to overcook meat or even burn it if you aren’t paying close attention.
+Because infrared grills heat up so quickly and reach temperatures up to 1000 degrees F, it’s easy to overcook the meat or even burn it if you aren’t paying close attention.
+It takes some practice to get the hang of cooking at higher temperatures for shorter periods.
 For that reason, first-time users aren’t likely to get a perfect steak.
-It takes some practice to get the hang of cooking at higher temperatures for shorter periods of time.

-That said, infrared grills can pose health risks, due to the high temperatures their burners can attain.
-A recent TheSpruceEats.com article warns, “When cooking on infrared, it’s very important to keep a close eye on foods.
+That said, infrared cooking can pose health risks due to their burners’ high temperatures.
+A recent TheSpruceEats.com article warns, “When cooking on infrared, it’s essential to keep a close eye on foods.
 Since your cooking time is reduced, you can burn meats very quickly.
 Burnt food always presents a cancer risk and needs to be avoided at all costs.”